 Uncompromising delivery on superior brand promise: One of the biggest challenges for any brand is to consistently deliver on all the brand promises.
 Successful brands are those that create supportive organizational and operational structures that facilitate the implementation of strategies to deliver on the promises.
 However, for luxury brands, delivering on brand promises involves multiple dimensions – not only do luxury brands need to consistently deliver on the promise of symbolic value, but they also will need to project consistency and continuity in every possible touch point.
 TWG Tea needs to ensure that it can deliver consistency on their brand promise of providing a high quality tea experience in all outlets across the globe.
 For example, the brand has made a conscious decision not to outsource its creative, but has chose to build internal design, marketing, advertising and PR capabilities, which has enabled flexibility and consistency in the brand’s messaging and global branding.
 This has worked towards the brand’s advantage as the brand experience is perceived to be very consistent across the world.

-In just a matter of 9 years, TWG Tea has managed to evolve from a single tea salon in Singapore to now a global Asian brand well-known across the world for its fine, exquisite, high-quality teas and tea experience – definitely no easy task.
+In just a matter of 10 years, TWG Tea has managed to evolve from a single tea salon in Singapore to now a global Asian brand well-known across the world for its fine, exquisite, high-quality teas and tea experience – definitely no easy task.
 A large part of its success is due to its strategic focus to build TWG Tea into a global brand right from the start, even before it opened its first location.
 Its brand, expansion and communication strategy and execution has always been focused on the customer experience.
-The brand ensured that it had a strong foundation in Singapore, from its essential blending and packing facilities, a central kitchen and patisserie laboratory, all the way to warehousing, offices and training facilities, to ensure it can provide a pleasurable tea drinking experience.
+The brand ensured that it had a strong foundation in Singapore, from its essential blending and packing facilities, a central kitchen and patisserie laboratory, all the way to warehousing, offices and its own training facility to train its 3,000 employees globally, to ensure it can provide a pleasurable tea drinking experience.
 This winning formula has since been replicated across all its international outlets.

 Last but not least, it needs to continuously evolve and elevate the customer experience of tea drinking in its stores.
 In today’s interconnected world, customers get educated very quickly.
 As such, their levels of expectation around basic and hygiene customer experience are constantly being elevated.
 A brand experience that is extraordinary today may just become a regular one tomorrow.
 TWG Tea has to see itself as its own worst competitor, and stay on top of this curve to be continuously differentiated in the eyes of the customer.